 There are, largely speaking, two main types of injection treatments designed to treat wrinkles and fine lines.
 Which one you choose is likely to be based on which kinds of lines are affecting you.
 For “lines of rest,” such as slight sagging skin in places like the cheeks and forehead, you can use dermal fillers.
 These anti-aging dermal fillers plump up the skin, raising it to normal volume while also replenishing the supply of collagen and hyaluronic acid that keeps the bonds between the skin and underlying muscle fresh.
 You can find out more about Ultherapy treatment and how it works.

 Freeze, don’t move a muscle!

 The other kind of injection treatment is the massively popular botox treatment.
 Botox is different from dermal fillers in that it targets the “lines of activity.”
 Moving our facial muscles can result in wrinkles, such as crow’s free and smile lines.
-What botox does is that it temporarily freezes the muscles that cause the movements that lead to these lines.
+What botox injections do is that it temporarily freezes the muscles that cause the movements that lead to these lines.
 By paralyzing the affecting muscles, it gives the skin a little more time to heal while making sure you’re not inadvertently causing more damage.
-You can also try preventing your face from making repetitive movements on its own, but botox tends to be an easier solution.
-It is temporary, like dermal fillers, but the results last longer than the treatment itself.
+You can also try preventing your face from making repetitive movements on its own, but a botox injection tends to be an easier solution.
+It is temporary, like dermal fillers, but the results of botox last longer than the treatment itself.

 Revealing younger skin